shinenic/a-tree/README.md

 - Some handy tools for code review
 - Quick search files like VSCode does (*`command + k` or `ctrl + k`*)
 - Support SPA for Github Pages
-- Support private and enterprise repositories
+- Support private and [Enterprise](https://github.com/shinenic/a-tree#fq) repositories

 ## :computer: Development